averagejoe77/arcane-warding/README.md

 The module automatically detects if an actor is:

 - A wizard class character
-- Has the Abjurer subclass or the School of Abjuration
+- Has the Abjurer subclass (this may not work for a D&D5e 2014 actor)

 ### Spell Casting Monitoring

 When a spell is cast, the module:

-1. Checks if the caster is an Abjurer wizard or in the School of Abjuration
+1. Checks if the caster is an Abjurer wizard
 2. Determines if the spell is an Abjuration spell
-3. If it's an Abjuration spell, ask if the user would like to create the Arcane Ward if it is not already active
+3. If it's an Abjuration spell, processes the Arcane Ward mechanics
-   1. heal the ward for 2x the spell level is the ward is already active

 ### Arcane Ward Mechanics

 - **Max HP**: Wizard level + Intelligence modifier
 - **Healing**: Spell level × 2 HP restored to the ward when an Abjuraton spell is cast and the ward is active
 - **Overhealing**: "I don't think so Tim."
 If healing would exceed max HP, only heals up to the maximum
-- **NOT IMPLEMENTED**: Healing the ward by expending a spell slot without casting a spell.
-Spell slots are "game mechanic" and do not fall into the real of "how would this work if it were real" which is a basic tenent that I have built this on.
-If I find that users want the feature added or I find that is would be super useful in actual gameplay, I will look at adding it later

 ### User Interface